Gary Fletcher MBACP - Person-Centred Counsellor for Adults and Children.

-I am a qualified person-centred counsellor and registered member of the British Association for Counselling and Psychotherapy; I offer one to one therapeutic counselling to adults and children.
-This can be facilitated either face to face (currently suspended) over the telephone or via online video call.
+I offer one to one therapeutic counselling to adults and children.
+This can be facilitated either face to face (currently suspended due to Covid-19 guidelines), over the telephone or via online video call.

 My passion is working as a counsellor supporting people with many differing needs from a wide variety of professional and private backgrounds.
 I offer compassion and understanding with the highest levels of confidentiality and professionalism, coupled with extensive experience in a number of other professional areas enabling me to connect and empathise with my clients.